Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are compound in 3's, each leaflet up to 1 inch long and 1/3 inch wide, widest at or above the middle and tapering at the base.
+[photo of leaves] Leaves are compound in 3s, each leaflet up to 1 inch long and 1/3 inch wide, widest at or above the middle and tapering at the base.
 Leaflets may be sparsely hairy on the underside and have a few small teeth at the tip end.
 Leaf color is olive to blue-green and there is a chevron pattern of light green lines on the surface.
-The main stem is 4-angled and hairless.
-A mature plant can have multiple stems.
+Stems are erect to ascending, much branched, weakly 4-angled and hairless to sparsely hairy.

 Notes: